CommunityDragon/DragonCore/README.md

  ├─ lib/                # The API library
  │   └─ models/         # The API models
  │
- ├─ modules/            # The API is split up in modules, this is the directory for it ├─ ...
+ ├─ migrations/         # All migrations for the database ├─ modules/            # The API is split up in modules, this is the directory for it ├─ ...
  ├─ lerna.json          # Lerna configuration for managing all front-end projects